mesocentrefc/trace2sing/README.md

  * Same as Singularity
  * Generated containers need Singularity >= 2.2 with a linux kernel >= 3.5
  * Generated containers are compatible with systems based on same CPU architecture
+ * Don't use input files or binaries located in /tmp directory, they will be overriden by /tmp system partition where they are executed

 ## How to use it